 The outside wall has an opaque window which can be opened for ventilation and which has a roller cassette flyscreen and a concertina blind fitted which may be adjusted for privacy.

-There is a blown warm air outlet duct fitted near the floor, and also a heated towel rail (not EB models).
+There is a blown warm air outlet duct fitted near the floor, and also a heated towel rail.

 Wardrobe